Supernovatux/libpam-pwdfile-rs/README.md

 This is a rust port of [libpam-pwdfile](https://git.tiwe.de/libpam-pwdfile.git).
 It is a PAM module that allows you to authenticate against a password file.
 Passwords should be hashed with sha512sum

 ## Use case
-This module is useful if you want to authenticate with a password different from the one you use to login to your system.
+- This module is useful if you want to authenticate with a password different from the one you use to login to your system.
 For example, if you want to use different password for SDDM and sudo.
+- You can also use this module to provide multiple passwords for a single user.
 ## Installation

 ### Arch Linux